About This Course

-The areas of marine biology covered in this master’s course include fisheries and aquaculture, genetics, marine ecology and conservation, marine mammals and ecological aspects of Geographic Information System (GIS).
-In addition, the course has a significant field work component including ship work as well as survey and sampling techniques training.
-This course, run entirely by the School of Biological, Earth and Environmental Sciences at University College Cork, will provide an understanding of these various disciplines and skills needed in order to meet the growing demand for trained marine biologists at home and abroad.
+This popular course includes modules in fisheries and aquaculture, genetics, marine ecology and conservation, marine mammals, and ecological aspects of Geographical Information Systems (GIS).
+In addition, the course has a significant fieldwork component including ship work as well as survey and sampling techniques training.

 On successful completion of this course, students will be able to: